FULFILL AN indelible PROMISE

 We must investigate and create ways in which to advance human development to benefit local communities, then expand their examples on a global stage.

-The ecopedagogy movement is an outgrowth of the theory and practice of critical pedagogy, a body of educational praxis influenced by Paulo Freire.
+This thought provoking movement is an outgrowth of the theory and practice of critical pedagogy, a body of educational praxis influence. —Paulo Freire

 The success of development initiatives is dependant upon the institutions of society to elicit and direct the potentialities latent in human consciousness.
 Principles must govern the exercise of authority in harmony with the growing interest of a maturing human race.
 Those in authority must win the confidence, respect, and genuine support of those whose actions they seek to govern; make use of principles of consultation to ensure that decisions made will have a positive effect with those whose interests are being served; assess both the genuine needs and the aspirations of the communities being served; and benefit from scientific and moral advancement by making use of community resources, to include the energies of its members.
 No single principle of effective authority is so important as giving priority to building and maintaining unity among members of a society and those who serve on its administrative institutions.